 The beginning is always a mystery since I never know where it will take me.
 Not having expectations has allowed me to trust and express myself intuitively, embracing flaws and imperfections.
 It invites me to freely experiment and surprise myself, regardless of the results.

 My work is borne to celebrate and thank the Earth for its infinite goodness and beauty.
 And through my textiles, I hope to encourage others to be close to nature and observe it in depth.
 For those who are already close, my wish is that we continue working together for a more sustainable and balanced world.

 I grew up in the south of Chile, with rainy weather, evergreen forests, and a carefree lifestyle that helped me develop my deep connection to nature.

 My interest in textiles started through fashion.
 Ever since I was little, I designed my own clothes.
 Once I finished high school, I moved to Santiago de Chile to study advertising.
-Years later, I moved to Australia.
-Melbourne was the first city I came to.
-Inspired by the fashion designer Coco Chanel, I worked to create my own clothing label.
+Years later, I moved to Melbourne.
+There I became inspired to create my own clothing label.

 Since then I haven't stopped learning, experimenting this wonderful art of natural colours.

 +61 468 396 674